 See the Books page for more detail.

-Horatio’s previous work, How Thomas Hardy Expressed His Doubt – some reflections on Weymouth’s Olympic Road and the resulting destruction of Bincombe Down is a lengthy essay published in book form.
+A previous book, How Thomas Hardy Expressed His Doubt – some reflections on Weymouth’s Olympic Road and the resulting destruction of Bincombe Down is a lengthy essay published in book form.
+It is available at Waterstones in Dorchester.
 Excerpts from this book have been posted on the Woodland Trust website – you can read them here.